 Many solar water heaters will also void the warranty if the damage is from freezing.
 This is especially the case with solar water heaters not meant for the cold.

 Solar water heaters aren’t cheap, and this is true for the best solar water heaters.
-Even the cheapest solar water heater will cost thousand or so.
 Those with large tanks, pumps, and extra features will be double or even triple that.

 Currently, there are some programs meant to encourage solar energy use.
 The federal government sponsors a tax credit to incentive solar energy.
 It’s important to note this credit is going down each year.